higham/companion-applied-mathematics-bib/readme.md

 ----

 Each entry in the bib file contains the full book details.
-If you would like a version of this bibliography that uses the BibTeX crossref field, which can create "in ..." cross-references in the reference list to an entry for the book, see the
+If you would like a version of this bibliography that uses the BibTeX `crossref` field, which can create "in ..." cross-references to an entry for the book in the reference list, see the
 [BibNet version of the bibliography](http://ftp.math.utah.edu/pub/bibnet/subjects/companion-applied-mathematics.bib) made by Nelson Beebe.